Creating a Custom Sink Hole

 To create a custom sink hole

-- Begin by using the Base Cabinet tool to place the base cabinet the sink will be placed in and resize it appropriately.
+- Begin by using the Base Cabinet tool to place the base cabinet and resize it appropriately.
 In this example, the width is 42".

 - Locate the sink you want to use in the Library Browser and place one in your cabinet.

 In this example a 32" Under-mount sink without fixtures is used.

 - Next, we need to create a CAD block that will be used for both the 2D representation of this sink in floor plan view and the countertop hole.

 - In this example, the CAD tools are used to draw the shape over the existing sink to ensure the size is correct.